It’s that time of year again— jack-o-lanterns, pumpkin pies, and hay mazes, oh my!

 Save the Date

-Santa Cruz Glass Pumpkin Patch And now for something totally different…head to the Live Oak Grange for beautiful hand-made glass pumpkins and gourds created in the glass blowing studio of local artist Cris Johnson.
-The glass pumpkin patch is open Saturday and Sunday, October 26th and 27th, from 10am to 4pm.
+Santa Cruz Glass Pumpkin Patch Head to the Live Oak Grange for beautiful hand-made glass pumpkins and gourds created in the glass blowing studio of local artist Cris Johnson.
+The glass pumpkin patch is open Saturday and Sunday, October 24th and 25th, from 10am to 4pm.

 Public Service Annoucement